TimothyByrd/ChaosHelper/README.md

     - Use the highlight colors to guide you in Ctrl-clicking items from your stash to your inventory, so the bigger items move first.
     - Use the highlight items hotkey again to highlight the next set.
     - When nothing highlights, you are done for now.
-- If you restart Path of Exile, you must restart the ChaosHelper, too.
+- If you tend to dump everything you find into your quad tab, use the show junk items hotkey to highlight non-recipe items.

 ## Automatic stuff